canonical/bugit-v2/README.md

 different colors than running locally.
 This can be fixed by specifying `COLORTERM=truecolor` in the ssh session.
 You shouldn't have to do this when using the snap version.

-## Controlling submission behavior

-As of right now this app doesn't connect to the real Jira/Launchpad backend and uses a mock to simulate submission errors.
-To control what the mock does, specify an environment variable `MOCK_SUBMIT` with one of these values:
-- `random` 50% chance of failing at each step (there are 5 steps total in this mock, hardcoded)
-- `all_pass` make every step pass.
-This will allow you to each the "successfully submitted" screen
-- `all_fail` force everything to fail

 ## Development